AliTorab/Line-Follower-Obstacle-Avoider/README.md

 # Line-Follower-Obstacle-Avoider

 An Arduino Uno Based Line Follower with built-in Obstacle avoider Robot.
-It is like a Tesla Car which follows the line or path.
+Proteus PCB and Code is included in it.

 Created by: